darlene19/SQL_Project/QA.md

 The query yields no result as expected.

-3. Checking referential integrity between products and sales_report table to ensure the relationship between tables remain consistent and valid using product_sku.
+3. Checking referential integrity between products and sales_report table to ensure the primary key-foreign key relationship between tables remain consistent and valid using product_sku.

 SQL Query:
 ```